MaineWestAV/GanttChart/README.md

 Exit the terminal and reopen it.
 Launch GanttProject by using the following command `ganttproject`.

+### Exporting the gantt chart
+Follow the following steps in order to produce the proper chart.

+1. Export the chart as HTML report.
+Set the theme as `Samara`.
+Set the file name and the path to `docs/index.html`.
+2. Export the chart as a raster image file.
+Set the file format to `PNG`.
+Set the file name and the path to `docs/index.png`.
+Set the start date to the beginning of the working week of the actual start date and the end date as the end of the working week for the actual end date of the project.
+3. Commit and push.

 [GanttProject]: https://github.com/bardsoftware/ganttproject
 [java-d]: https://www.oracle.com/technetwork/java/javase/downloads/index.html
 [gp-d]: https://github.com/bardsoftware/ganttproject/releases